Where the Food *Doesn't Go: Part 2

 We produce far more food than we need.
 It's a shame that so much of it is never eaten.

-You may not realize it, but the effects of food wastage go far beyond what you can see.
+You may not realize it, but the effects of food waste go far beyond what you can see.
 For one, roughly half of all fruits and vegetables and a third of all food is wasted annually.
-But despite that over 1.3 billion tons of food eventually land up in dumpsters, nearly 815 million people suffer from chronic malnourishment each year.
+But despite that over 1.3 billion tons of food eventually land up in dumpsters, nearly 815 million people suffer from chronic undernourishment each year (“5 facts”; “2018 World Hunger and Poverty”).
 That’s more than double the population of the entire United States.
 Why is it that there’s enough food for everyone, yet so many people don’t get to eat?

 Not only does food waste result in notable emissions of methane as crops rot in landfills, but it also means that all of the energy expended to grow it — all the trees cut down to harness arable land, all the water used to cultivate healthy crops, and even all the human labor involved in the entire process — is wasted too.
 Through some careful observation, I noticed that the reasons behind such exponential food waste, especially in developed countries, cannot solely be attributed to manufacturers and food banks.
 In fact, even people like us contribute slowly but surely to the rising piles of beets, barley, and bananas that populate our dumps.
 Today, I’m going to pose some questions about both sides of the coin: the flaws in food distribution on a commercial scale, and the flaws in our own usage of this food once it enters our kitchens.
 As individuals help feed the food wastage crisis in more ways than one, now’s as good a time as any to find out just how.